sarvesh371/python-selenium-pytest-pom/README.md

 4. Activate the virtual environment

     `source venv/bin/activate`
     5. Run test using pytest command and tests directory

     ` pytest tests`
+6. Get Allure report by running

+    a. run `allure serve` to get the allure report on localhost

+    b. run `allure generate` to generate a allure report and it will be saved under /allure-report

 **Project Structure**
 1. base - It contains all the web drivers, common functions and workers functions
 2. resources - It contains all the url's, configurations which will be used throughout the project